 It was a long drive up from Fremantle to Margaret River.
 Using a distance calculator, we figured out the distance would stretch up to 270 km.
-It was a blessing that I was travelling with my brother.
-We rotated as driver along the way.
-We kicked off by having breakfast at Hungry Jack’s.
-These pictures were taken by my brother (grateful to him).

 We finally arrived at Darby Park Serviced Residence, Margaret River.

 The apartment’s balcony was sealed with nets.
 Margaret River is situated near to the nature.
 I guessed it was to prevent wild animals from intruding into the apartment.
 We wouldn’t mind a Koala though.
 But definitely not reptiles, bees and monkeys.

 We chose this accommodation was because it was near to the Visitor Centre.
 To navigate around Margaret River, just approach the staff at the Centre for recommendations.

 The sun was setting before long.
 The journey took us about 4 hours.
 That wrapped up our first day at Margaret River.
 The next day, we woke up early and explore Amaze.
 This place was full of maze and greenery.
 If you like bird-sighting, this is the place to visit.
 You can find playgrounds and there is a café here as well.
 A great place to spend time with your family.

 Next we visited Mammoth Cave.
 There were a few caves in Margaret River.
 You do not need to visit every one of them unless you have the time.
 We decided on this one though.
 This magical cave is a natural time capsule and home to ancient fossil remains of extinct megafauna.
 See the fossils for yourself and listen to scientific accounts over an informative and ambient MP3 audio self-guided system – perfect for admiring nature’s fascinating underground beauty at your own pace.

 It was winter season but we were perspiring after the long walk and climbing of stairs.